-Remuneration to senior executives
+Remuneration to the senior executives of Kommuninvest i Sverige AB

 Remuneration for the President and CEO has been decided by the Board.
 For 2020, the President and CEO received TSEK 3,443 (3,114) in basic salary.
 No variable remuneration was paid.
 Pension expenses for the President and CEO amounted to TSEK 1,087 (971) and are covered by insurance.
 For termination initiated by the Company, salary will continue to be paid for the duration of the 6-month notice period, along with severance pay of 18 months reduced by an amount corresponding to new income if a new position is obtained.